-This lodge in Greensboro offers cabins year round, a bar stocked with local favorites (open on weekends in winter), special events and, of course, connection to the ski trails.
+This lodge in Greensboro offers cabins year round, a bar stocked with local favorites (open on weekends during the winter), special events and, of course, connection to the ski trails.

-A cross country skiing center with all the amenities, famous for its hut with hot soups at the top of the mountain and beer hall with cold brews at the bottom.
-Trapp Family Lodge is offers all sorts of skiing adventures, including backcountry.
-Snow shoeing, kids' activities, and an indoor fitness center and spa are also available.
+A cross country skiing center with all the amenities, the Trapp Family Lodge is famous for its hut with hot soups at the top of the mountain and beer hall with cold brews at the bottom.
+All sorts of skiing adventures are offered, including backcountry.
+Snowshoeing, kids activities, and an indoor fitness center and spa are also available.

-It's Vermont, of course we have multiple ice cream themed Nordic ski centers - this began on the fields of Strafford Organic Creamery (a creator of hard scoop ice cream, not to be confused with the Morse Farm maple creamie, which is soft serve).
-Strafford is now its own Nordic center, offering classes, kids' activities, and fun events that include skiing + beer tastings.
-Be sure to check their websiteto find out what's next.
+It's Vermont, of course we have multiple ice cream themed Nordic ski centers - this began on the fields of Strafford Organic Creamery (a creator of hard ice cream, not to be confused with a Vermont maple creemee, which is soft serve).
+Strafford is now its own Nordic center, offering classes, kids activities, and fun events that include skiing and beer tastings.
+Be sure to check their website to find out what's next.

-Blueberry Hill Inn is a Vermont B&B dedicated to enjoying the outdoor world in all four seasons.
-Its 50 km of ski trails bring you into the Moosalamoo National Recreation Area in the Green Mountain forest.
-If that isn't sufficient, 15 minutes away is Rikert ski area in Ripton, VT where snowmaking capabilities help this Nordic center offer the most skiable days in the state each year.
+Blueberry Hill Inn is a Vermont bed and breakfast dedicated to enjoying the great outdoors during all four seasons.
+Its 50 km of ski trails bring you into the Moosalamoo National Recreation Area in the Green Mountain Forest.
+If that isn't sufficient, Rikert Nordic Center is located just 15 minutes away in Ripton, where snowmaking capabilities help the ski area offer the most skiable days in the state each year.

 An elegant retreat in southern Vermont, the Grafton Inn offers plenty of options for enjoying the outdoors (including their own ski trails), good food, and small town life.
-While you're there, stop by MKT: Grafton to check out their collection of local specialty foods and artisan products, or pick up lunch from their Cafe.
+While you're there, stop by MKT: Grafton to check out their collection of local specialty foods and artisan products, or pick up lunch.